Mangesh-Rakhonde/URL_Shortner/README.md

 **Project Name:** URL Shortener

-**Technology used:**
+**Project Description:** This project uses shortId module to genrate shortid and gives user a new short url **Technology used:**
 Node js with Express framework
-MongoDB- I used mongoose to get connection with mongoDB database
+**Database:**MongoDB- I used mongoose to get connection with mongoDB database

 external library: shortId (to get random letters)